One of the nightmares for a prospective employee would be to pass the drug test to settle in the job.

 Why Employee Drug Testing May Not Be The Perfect answer

 Rejecting a candidate because of drug use cannot do much to improve the prospects of the company.
 The firm may be declining great talent for no logical reason; shareholders may lose interest in the company, which keeps rejecting candidates leaving a skeletal workforce to carry on with the job.
 Here are some reasons why employees should not go for drug testing their candidates.

 No Drug-Induced Lower Performance

 The popular reason given for drug testing prospective employees is that an employee who uses drugs may perform below the expected levels.
 While this may sound logical the truth is far from that.
-Side effects of drug lasts for a maximum of 6 hours.
-So unless someone uses drugs before or while at work, there is absolutely no cause for alarm.
+Side effects of the drug last for a maximum of 6 hours.
+So unless someone uses drugs before or while at work, there is no cause for alarm.

 While using drugs may not influence one’s skills at work, working atmosphere and the level of support employees extend each other enhance work quality.
 Apart from these factors, what may affect job performance?
 Chronic illness, separation from spouse and emotional disturbances are some factors that may affect performance of employees.

 If a drug can reduce job performance, so can a lot of others.
 Do employers also test for:

 The employers may also ask the prospective female candidate if she is in love and planning marriage after getting the job.
 If yes, there may be a possible pregnancy causing the employee to go on maternity leave affecting the job.